maroua199525/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-Hello, this is the project of shell_redirections!!
+Hello, this is my redirections project!!